BNL

 What happens when BNL drops below its 200-week moving average?

 BNL has crossed below its 200-week moving average 6 times in our data.
-The average one-year return after these crossings was -1.6%, meaning the dips were not reliable buying signals for this particular stock.
+On average, buying at that moment produced a one-year return of +5.5%.
+These dips have historically been decent entry points.
 These episodes lasted 20 weeks on average.

 Is BNL a good value right now?

-Here's what our data says about BNL as of 2026-05-01: The stock is above its 200-week moving average, so it doesn't currently meet our primary signal.
-The 14-week RSI is 60.
+Here's what our data says about BNL as of 2026-06-19: The stock is above its 200-week moving average, so it doesn't currently meet our primary signal.
+The 14-week RSI is 63.
+Free cash flow yield is 5.8%.
 Return on equity is 4.2%.
-Price-to-book is 1.3x.
+Price-to-book is 1.4x.
 This is not a buy or sell recommendation — always do your own research.

 How does BNL compare to the S&P 500?